3sIT/k8scheck/docs/usage.rst

 - ``--kube-log-level <LEVEL>``

-    Sets the logging level for kubetest.
+    Sets the logging level for k8scheck.
 The default log level is *warining*.
-Setting the log level to *info* will provide logging for kubetest actions.
+Setting the log level to *info* will provide logging for k8scheck actions.
 Setting the log level to *debug* will log out the Kubernetes object state for various actions as well.

 - ``--in-cluster``